cdi-unit/cdi-unit/README.md

 cdi-unit
 ========

 Unit testing for CDI applications.
-Supports EasyMock for mocking dependencies.
+Supports Mockito for mocking dependencies.

 See website for full details https://jglue.org/cdi-unit/